zeromicro/go-zero-doc/en/goctl.md

 $ GO111MODULE=on GOPROXY=https://goproxy.cn/,direct go get -u github.com/tal-tech/go-zero/tools/goctl
 ```

-Use this command to install the goctl tool into the `GOPATHbin` directory
+Use this command to install the goctl tool into the `$GOPATH/bin` directory

 ### The way two （fork and build）